-The success of BBNT is greatly enhanced by the many family and team members who volunteer their time.
+The success of BBNT is greatly enhanced by the many family and team members who volunteer their time to help support the program.
 We need your help!
-This year we are asking each BBNT family to contribute the following minimum number of hours, depending on which program you or your child is a part of:
+This year we are asking each BBNT family to contribute the following minimum number of volunteer credits, depending on which program your child is a part of: